Mean Reversion Trading Strategies and Backtest | (Pros And Cons Of Mean Reverting Systems & Indicators)

-Mean reversion is also called reverting to the mean.
+Mean reversion in trading is also called reverting to the mean.

 Mean reversion is the opposite of momentum and trend following.
 Trading strategies are often put into these two buckets: mean reversion or trend following, and they are often mutually exclusive.